gemini-projects/gemini/README.md

 - Integrate full stack enterprise data components (tables, forms, etc..) in existing web applications
 - Migration from Monolith to Cloud Native services and GUI

+## 📄 Documentation

+You can find the Gemini documentation on the [official website](https://gemini.at7.it).

+Check out the [Getting Started](https://gemini.at7.it/getting-started) page for a quick overview.

+**Attention!** Gemini is an under development platform.
+At the moment a full support service is guaranteed for companies who express interest in the project.
+If you want to try it out or use it in your company you we could get in touch on [Linkedin](https://www.linkedin.com/in/andreatarquini/).

 ## ✨ Who is using
 <p>